Old Tamil: Phonology

-Old Tamil, the earliest attested branch of South Dravidian has preserved an inventory of 17 consonants very similar to Proto-Dravidian: /p t ṯ c ṭ k, m n ñ ṇ, r ẓ, l ḷ, y w *H/.
+Old Tamil, the earliest attested branch of South Dravidian has preserved an inventory of 17 consonants very similar to Proto-Dravidian: /p t ṯ c ṭ k m n ñ ṇ, r ẓ l ḷ y w *H/.
+In writing, alveolar /n/ and dental /n̠/ were distinguished, however there is little evidence to suggest a phonemic contrast.
+Unlike modern Tamil, consonants could occur word finally.
+There was no voicing distinction.
+Medial plosives were allophonically lenis and voiced following nasals.

 The oldest depiction of Old Tamil's phonology is found in Tolkappiyam.
 This early record of the language dives into the sounds of the language as well as allophones which are used to help understand adjacent phonemes.
 According to a rough translation from Tolkappiyam, "It will be evident on careful observation that all the sounds (in the Tamil language) are but the results of the modifications which the air undergoes in starting from naval, and passing through the eight parts- chest, neck, head, tongue, hard palate, teeth, lips, and nose."

-The language has Thirty linear phonemes ranging from a to n with the exception of three nonlinear phonemes.
-The non-linear phonemes consist of i',u', and o'.